 The Checkpoint Scheme has been evolved from a model first developed in Durham, and provides specialist Navigators to direct support for individuals who have committed low level offences, by providing the opportunity to engage in a four month long process that includes targeted interventions to tackle the reasons behind their offending.

 Whilst punishment is an important way of dealing with crime, on its own it is often not enough to prevent reoffending.
 This is especially the case for those serving short sentences of 12 months or less, where over half of offenders will go on to reoffend.
 Equipping offenders for a life after prison, providing a community sentence and supporting to address multiple disadvantage has been shown to reduce reoffending.

 ‘Checkpoint Plus’ refers to the enhanced scheme in Surrey, that has introduced a process that will support people with multiple disadvantage with a more flexible criteria.
 Victims are actively engaged in ensuring the conditions of individual cases are appropriate, and have the option to further support restorative justice actions, such as receiving a written or in person apology.

 In partnership with Surrey Police, the South East Coast Ambulance Service and Surrey and Borders Partnership NHS Foundation Trust, we have also delivered a Joint Response Unit, improving collaboration between the police and ambulance service, to provide the best possible response to individuals facing a crisis.

-Our Reducing Reoffending Fund supports a number of organisations addressing key issues such as substance misuse and homelessness in Surrey.
-More information can be found on our dedicated Funding Hub page.
+Our Reducing Reoffending Fund and Coronavirus Support Fund also help a number of organisations to provide support in areas such as substance misuse and homelessness in Surrey.